mjuettner/aws-ssm-ec2ic-demo/README.md

 This connectivity is purely through the SSM service.
 Access is controlled via IAM and there are no Security Group rules or SSH keys involved.
 One notable downside to usability with this option is files can't be transferred to/from the server over this connection, which many users are used to doing with ssh/scp.

-### **Systems Manager Session Manager SSH Tunneling with Temporary SSH Keys**
+### **Systems Manager Session Manager SSH Tunneling with EC2 Instance Connect**

 The second example uses Systems Manager Session Manager to establish an SSH Tunnel to the instance combined with EC2 Instance Connect to publish temporary (60 seconds) SSH keys to the instance.
 This can be done using the `mssh` and `msftp` commands that will be installed as part of the EC2 Instance Connect CLI:

 ![mssh-msftp](img/mssh-msftp-cli.gif)

 This connectivity is still primarily through the SSM service, which establishes the SSH Tunnel.
 The `mssh` or `msftp` command will generate a temporary private/public SSH key pair and make a CLI call to publish the public key to the EC2 instance.
-You can watch this happen if you supply the `--debug` flag to either command.
 Again, access is controlled via IAM, there are still no Security Group rules, and although SSH keys are involved, they are temporary, so don't need to be maintained, distributed, or rotated.
 Users will have an experience very close to what they're used to with ssh/scp.

 ---
 ## **CLI Setup**